INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Spain_Linking_Simplification.md

 ### Examples of scenarios and metadata (XML encoded)

-Here below I show a proposal for the Administrative Units of Spain:
+Here below a proposal for the Administrative Units of Spain:

 **A) Linking network services through the dataset metadata file (XML encoded)**